caraya/personal-blog/content/blog/coloring-text-with-gradients.md

   - Explorations
 ---

-In addition to black and white or single, solid color text, we can also use gradients to color the text.
+In addition to black and white or single, solid-color text, we can also use gradients to color the text.

 The process is slightly more complicated than just assigning color to the desired element.